semaphoreci/semaphore/docs/docs/using-semaphore/projects.md

 <Available plans={['Scaleup']}/>

 Scaleup plan users can manually add and remove people from a project.
-To manage users, ppen your project and go to the **People** tab
+To manage users, open your project and go to the **People** tab

 <Steps>